japhex/DattoTest/README.md

 ### General
 I've followed the instructions and ensured that the test meets all of the criteria.
 It may seem a bit overkill in places, but I've endeavoured to start the test as if it was an app that would begin to scale out.
 So getting things like theming and re-usable utils working when you see a use case for them in the future is always useful.

+Overall I've tried to demonstrate holistic thinking about the application as a whole opposed to a single page and include a few concepts across the board.

 ### State management

 Again for the perspective of speed and simplicity, I've opted to just use React Context in its purest form.
 I absolutely could've used Redux but for the amount of boilerplate code and the fact that we're only dealing with 1 store object here, I didn't deem it necessary.
 The downside is that the current state of the application isn't persisted through refreshes, but it is persisted through app use - so you can alter the state and navigate through the 2 nav options whilst still maintaining it.
 A more robust solution if the data were to be persisted and shared between the application would certainly be redux and/or an actual backend with stored data.